X-I-A/terraform-xia-repo-gcp/README.md

 ### Variables

 * project_id (Mandatory): Project id to initialize
-* deploy_user (Mandatory): The technical user which will be used to deploy application
+* deploy_user (Default="xia-deployer"): The technical user which will be used to deploy application

 ### Let's go !
 Open the Google Cloud Shell from Google Cloud Console and launching the following command and it is done